SEED Lab Members

 Sarah Freeman

-Sarah is a fourth year doctoral student in the Clinical Psychology Program at EMU.
+Sarah is a fifth year doctoral student in the Clinical Psychology Program at EMU.
 She received her BA in German studies from Furman University in 2014, after which she spent a year teaching English in Germany on a Fulbright fellowship.
 In 2017, Sarah earned her Master’s in Public Health from the University of Michigan.
 She has experience applying behavior change theory and principles of Motivational Interviewing to develop tailored health interventions and has also worked with the children’s program at SafeHouse Center in Ann Arbor, providing trauma-informed care and implementing violence prevention programming.
 Prior to joining the SEED Lab, Sarah worked for the University of Michigan’s Department of Psychiatry as lead evaluator for the Infant Mental Health Home Visiting study.
 Her research interests include the effects of early adversity on child development, familial protective and risk factors that promote or hinder resilience, parenting and parent-child relationships, and the development and evaluation of interventions that promote relational health and resilience among families.

 Centia Thomas

-Centia Thomas is a third-year doctoral student in the Clinical Psychology program at Eastern Michigan University under the mentorship of Dr. Angela Staples.
+Centia Thomas is a fourth-year doctoral student in the Clinical Psychology program at Eastern Michigan University under the mentorship of Dr. Angela Staples.
 She earned her Bachelor's of Science with a major in Psychology and a minor in Rehabilitation and Human Services at the Pennsylvania State University in 2019 and went on to work as a Project Coordinator in the Emotional Development Lab.
 Some of her specific research interests include racial health disparities, multicultural competency, and its impact on therapeutic outcomes.

 Maitri Jain